 Shyugyo for Buddhist monks (referred to as angya 行脚 ), for example, is one form of practice.
 It seems that before the Edo period (1603-1868) traveling and undergoing intense training was popular for bushi.
-Musha-shugyō is the term used for martial artists performing shugyō.
+Musha-shugyō is the term used for martial artists that are performing shugyō.
 Yamauchi Genbei was a samurai in 1542 that popularized the idea of musha shugyō 武者修行.
-He traveled to many kenjutsu and yarijutsu teachers to learn and increase his skill.
-No only increasing his skills but also beefed up his resumé.
-During the Edo period, such activities died down a bit.
-At the end of the Edo period during the bakumatsu period (1853-1867) it again becomes more popular.
+He traveled to many kenjutsu and sōjutsu teachers to learn and increase his skill.
+Not only growing his abilities but it also beefed up his resumé.
+At the dawn of the Edo period, such activities died down a bit.
+At the end of the Edo period, however, during the bakumatsu period (1853-1867) it again became popular.
 It was from monks practices that the idea of sitting under waterfalls or training alone at a remote shrine got its foothold in the martial arts community.
-It is an express line, some believe, from regular keiko to some kind of ah-ha moment.
+Some believe that it is an express line from regular keiko to some enlightenment.

 Are we looking at extreme shugyo the wrong way?

 Is waterfall training beneficial in this day and age?

 Does participating in some intensive weekend program once a year or less benefit us?
 I think it is akin to visiting a one-day seminar about some self-help issue.
 The clouds part we see the light, but then eventually we go back to daily life and things going dark again.
 We’ve all likely experienced this happening to ourselves or someone we know.
 I know that I have.
 These are fleeting moments that do not have the strength to uproot the fetters that are preventing us from increasing our spiritual energy.